gsauthof/tree-model/README.md

 Example of a hierarchical tree model in [Qt][qt].

-The example uses Qt 5 and [libxml2][libxml2] (via [libxxxml][libxxxml]) to work on XML trees.
-It implements an abstract tree model and provides an adaptor to QAbstractItemModel.
-In addition to that, a generic Undo/Redo class interfaces with QAbstractItemModel.
+The example uses Qt 5 and [libxml2][libxml2] (via [libxxxml][libxxxml]) to work on XML trees and [libxfsx][xfsx] to work on binary files encoded in the BER ASN.1 flavour.
+It implements an abstract tree model and provides an adaptor to `QAbstractItemModel`.
+In addition to that, a generic Undo/Redo class interfaces with `QAbstractItemModel`.

-An example GUI XML editor is included to demonstrate the model in action.
+An example GUI editor is included to demonstrate the model in action with XML and ASN.1 BER files.

 Each class has several unittest test cases.
 Besides catching errors and regressions, they can also be consulted as examples